 Now for a second key point to Jesus’s “cosmic landfill” image of Hell.
 We should not speak of eternal damnation as something God imposes on us against our will, as if we had no choice in the matter.
 Jesus has taken our trash upon himself, his offer of forgiveness is always before us and he … More GARBAGE DAY 11 – Locked From The Inside (Hell 3)

+What then does Jesus’ graphic allusion to Jerusalem’s garbage dump tell us about the nature of hell?
 First, as we have already discovered, each person has been created for the common purpose of bringing glory and praise to the Creator.
 We were made to be showcases of God’s majesty.
-We fulfill this role whenever we live in tune with our intended design.
-We are most human when we are most freely letting our lives be used for purposes that bring honor and glory the architect who made us.
+We fulfill this role whenever we … More GARBAGE DAY 10 – Scissors That Won’t Cut (Hell 2)

 Earlier I mentioned the unpopularity of the topic of repentance both inside and outside the church today.
 An even more hair-raising, gut-wrenching topic, offering a greater challenge to our culture’s sensibilities is the idea that an all-loving, all-merciful God would send people to some hell for all eternity.
 Shall we pour a cup of coffee and talk about Hell for a moment?

 … More GARBAGE DAY 9 – God’s Cosmic Landfill (One Hell of a Mess)